NediffNixon/generative-ai-for-class-imbalance-problems/README.md

 The goal is to improve model generalisation on minority classes by leveraging the strengths of both classical oversampling and generative modelling.

+> 🏅 This work received **Distinction** as part of my academic submission at the University of Nottingham.

 ---

 ## 🧠 Overview